 });

-Connect to Chat
+Connect to chat

-Having authorized a user, it is time to connect to the Chat server to start using Chat module functionality.
-Call the connect()
+Having authorized a user, you can proceed with connecting to the chat server to start using Chat module functionality.
+Set the userId and password properties of the connectParams object.
+Call the connect() method and pass the connectParams as an argument to it.

 userId: 12345,